-1.3.2.12 Use digital platforms to maximise utilisation and better customer experience when booking all council venues 100 Council has implemented an online booking system to improve the overall customer experience, facility utilisation and financial return relating to the use of Bayside's community and recreational facilities.
-The project is nearing completion with a final review and evaluation underway before a formal launch is undertaken.
-The system is currently being utilised successfully with facility users being inducted and trained on its use.
-Sports & Recreation 1.3.3 Places have their own village atmosphere and sense of identity 1.3.3.1 Strengthen local business through engagement and collaboration 100 City Life are connecting local business with public and private support services and events, including a renewed Council partnership agreement with Service NSW for Business, engaging with NSW Govt. small business month, Committee for Sydney, continued promotion of BEC and ongoing collaboration with local chambers of commerce, NFP Industry Networks and neighbouring Councils.
-Community Life 1.3.3.2 Undertake landscape construction services throughout the LGA 100 • Major landscape construction works conducted throughout the LGA, upgrades and plant replacement programmes conducted within parks, reserves, playgrounds, town centres, city gateways and associated traffic devices.
-Landscaping services also delivered landscape construction projects in relation to major city projects.
-Parks & Open Space 1.3.4: Public spaces are innovative and put people first 1.3.4.1 Develop a Bayside Property Strategy that reviews all property holdings of council as well as ensuring public benefit 100 • Strategy has been developed and endorsed by Executive Committee.
-First Strategic Councillor Working Group is scheduled for August 2022.
-Property 1.3.4.2 Plan, promote and deliver a range of library programs and initiatives that supports lifelong learning, connects and enriches our 100 • Library services delivered collaborative lifelong learning programs with online delivery of programs and resources during lockdown.
-Library services provided a mixture of Customer Experience community's social wellbeing and encourages creativity and innovation. collaborative online and in house learning, technology, arts, and literacy programs.
+1.3.2.12 Use digital platforms to maximise utilisation and better customer experience when booking all council venues 100 Council has implemented an online book system to improve the overall customer experience, facility utilisation and financi return relating to the use of Bayside's community and recreational facilities.
+Th project is nearing completion with a fina review and evaluation underway before formal launch is undertaken.
+The system currently being utilised successfully with facility users being inducted and trained its use. e a is 1.3.3 Places have their own village atmosphere and sense of identity 1.3.3.1 Strengthen local business through engagement and collaboration 100 City Life are connecting local business w public and private support services and events, including a renewed Council partnership agreement with Service NSV for Business, engaging with NSW Govt. small business month, Committee for Sydney, continued promotion of BEC an ongoing collaboration with local chamber of commerce, NFP Industry Networks ar neighbouring Councils.
+V d ers id 1.3.3.2 Undertake landscape construction services throughout the LGA 100 Major landscape construction works conducted throughout the LGA, upgrade and plant replacement programmes conducted within parks, reserves, playgrounds, town centres, city gateway and associated traffic devices.
+Landscap services also delivered landscape construction projects in relation to majo city projects. ing 1.3.4: Public spaces are innovative and put people first 1.3.4.1 Develop a Bayside Property Strategy that reviews all property holdings of council as well as ensuring public benefit 100 Strategy has been developed and endor by Executive Committee.
+First Strategic Councillor Working Group scheduled for August 2022.
+1.3.4.2 Plan, promote and deliver a range of library programs and initiatives that supports lifelong learning, connects and enriches our 100 Library services delivered collaborative lifelong learning programs with online delivery of programs and resources duri lockdown.
+Library services provided a mixture of Customer Experience

+1.3.4.3 community's social wellbeing and encourages creativity and innovation.
+100 collaborative online and in house learning, technology, arts, and literacy programs.
 Other initiatives included - Technology sessions on how to use smartphones and an introduction to Zoom - Our first collaboration with St. George Leagues Chess Club - 'Express Yourself!'
-Poetry workshop, to encourage literacy amongst primary school children and youth from diverse backgrounds Pop-up library at the Brighton Street Festival - Indigigrow Plant & Artefact Talk, collaborating with First Nations small businesses in the Bayside area to educate children about connection to country and First Nations contemporary and historical culture in the area and environmental issues.
-17.17 10.0 - HSC initiatives to support students with a focus on mental health and wellbeing.
-1.3.4.3 Promote and manage the use of library spaces and facilities including public PC's, study spaces and meetings rooms 100 The use of study rooms and public PCs, and library spaces in general, has greatly increased post COVID-19.
+Poetry workshop, to encourage literacy amongst primary school children and youth from diverse backgrounds. - Pop-up library at the Brighton Street Festival - Indigigrow Plant & Artefact Talk, collaborating with First Nations small businesses in the Bayside area to educate children about connection to country and First Nations contemporary and historical culture in the area and environmental issues. - HSC initiatives to support students with a focus on mental health and wellbeing.
+The use of study rooms and public PCs, and library spaces in general, has greatly increased post COVID-19.
 From May 2022 we started seeing large numbers of students returning to the libraries for study.
 From January to June 2022 study rooms had 2,671 sessions booked for a total of 4,888 hours.
-Computers were booked for 11,300 sessions, totalling 8,269 hours of use.
-1.3.4.4 Respond to community complaints about unauthorised development, uses or unsafe structures 100 Reports are progressively responded to and generally on track, noting significant number of CRMs received because of impacts of excessive rain in the last few months, and impact on developments and properties.
-Certification 1.3.4.5 Review, update and implement Bayside Park and Reserves Plan of Management - Crown Land Approval 50 Work continues with Crown Lands to finalise a draft Plan of Management to gain approval to place on public exhibition.
-The approval for exhibition, and the subsequent commencement of the exhibition period, is
+Computers were booked for 11.300 sessions. totalling 8,269 hours of use.
+Customer Experience 1.3.4.4 Respond to community complaints about 100 Compliance & Certification unauthorised development, uses or unsafe structures ٠ number of CRMs received because of impacts of excessive rain in the last few months, and impact on developments and properties.
+1.3.4.5 Review, update and implement Bayside Park and Reserves Plan of Management - Crown Land Approval 50 Work continues with Crown Lands to finalise a draft Plan of Management to gain approval to place on public exhibition.
+The approval for exhibition, and the subsequent commencement of the exhibition period, is Property